HL7-DaVinci/prior-auth/DockerDevSetupGuideForMacOS.md

 > Be aware that if you have chosen to skip this step, you will be required to manually provide your VSAC credentials at http://localhost:8090/data and hit **Reload Data** every time you want DRLS to use new or updated value sets.

+Note: How you set environment and path variables may vary depending on your operating system and terminal used.
+See [Setting Environment Variables and System Path](#setting-environment-variables-and-system-path) for more information.

 ### Add Compose Project Name

 You can see a list of your pre-existing environment variables on your Mac by running `env` in your Terminal.
 To add to `env`: